JNRowe/jnrowe-misc/doc/removed.rst

 ``termstyle``
 '''''''''''''

-    Cost of supporting too high, plenty of alternatives.
+    Unfortunately no longer packaged in a standard manner, and plenty of alternatives exist.

 :Reason: Culled
 :Commit: 06e15f172e696c40db3a369f0389aa34f9f9c28b